Ercolano: Economy

 The typical industries of Ercolano were agriculture, fishery, extraction and manufacture of lava stone, carpentry and retail.
 Agriculture was spread all over the town district up to the slopes of Mount Vesuvius and enjoyed the mild weather and the fertility of the volcanic soil that made the Vesuvian yields excellent all the time.
 Fishery was practiced along the coast and in Tyrrhenian Sea including the coral fishing together with the neighbour Torre del Greco.

 The Resinesi were local stonemasons and carpenters employed to pave the main roads and to build up the villas of the 18th century on the local Miglio d’Oro street and in surrounding towns.
 In the 19th century the first factories were mainly settled along the coastline, already altered by the railway.
 Among the main plants there were a glass manufacture, tanneries, and train manufacture.

 After World War II the textile industry flourished around the business of Pugliano street market as well as the nursery gardening mostly on the coastal land that is more suitable for growing flowers and seeds.

 The need of large facilities for the expanding textile industry clashed against the programs of environment and volcanic prevention and forced many entrepreneurs of Ercolano to move to less-restricted areas of Campania region.
 This happened to the tanneries and other large factories.
 The nursery gardening has spread along the coastline south of Naples and Ercolano is one of the largest producers.
 The flower market on via Benedetto Cozzolino gave a boost to the industry and hosts an international year exhibition focused on cut flower.

 Tourism is not a main item of local income, notwithstanding of several accommodating facilities, because the archaeological site of Herculaneum and Mount Vesuvius are a spot destination for tourists who stay in Naples or Sorrento.

 There are three four-star hotels, and many B&B mostly located on the Miglio d’Oro and on the streets leading to Mount Vesuvius.

 On via Benedetto Cozzolino there are many used-car traders.

 As concerning the figures of enterprises, the 2011 ISTAT census reports 2,092 enterprises with 4,585 employees.
 About one half of all (1,011) belong to trade as follows: 545 retail, 334 wholesale, 66 vehicles and motor vehicles (both retail and wholesale).
 Other main items are professional, scientific and technical consultancies (232 enterprises), manufacture (154), construction (151), social and health assistance (131), accommodation and restaurants (124).
 As it concerns their status, 21 are stock companies, 274 are limited companies, 19 co-op companies, 1,490 one-man business, professionals and freelances.

 In 2011 they have been recorded 16.067 income tax returns with a total amount of €346,410,631, that is €21,560 per single declarer and €6,471 per capita.

-Transportation
+Transport

 Connection to Naples, Pompei and Sorrento

 Ercolano is about 12 km from Naples city centre, 15 km from Pompei and 40 km from Sorrento.
 It is reachable in many ways: